SHOP

 "Electric cars are one of the fastest-growing segments on cinch – we’re seeing record sales and a host of new manufacturers coming to the market.

-"How the grant is applied is still to be finalised, but with an increasing amount of cars under the £37,000 threshold when new, this is undoubtedly good news for customers.
-It will make the switch to electric even easier (and cheaper) - especially paired with home charging."
+"And with an increasing amount of cars under the £37,000 threshold when new, this is undoubtedly good news for customers.
+It'll make the switch to electric even easier (and cheaper) - especially paired with home charging."

 Improving electric car charging